pkgtoolsjs/template-turborepo-vue/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

+### Docker Compose

+This project also supports building applications under the `apps/` directory using Docker Compose.
+A complete CI/CD workflow has been set up based on GitHub Actions, covering testing, bundling, building, and publishing Docker images.

+For more details, see: [Docker Compose](#docker-compose-1).

+## Develop and Build

 ### Build

 To build all apps and packages, run the following command: